EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/04-Product-Requirements.md

 ## Use Cases <!-- jacob and terry -->

 **User Story #1: Mario**
-Mario has never own more than one plant at a time in his life.
-However know that his new appartment comes with lots of potted plants on the balconey he needs to keep them alive so he is not charged an extra fee by the owner.
-Mario is really busy between homework and job work so he does not have the time nor does he always remember his plants.
+Mario has never owned more than one plant at a time in his life.
+However, now that his new appartment comes with lots of potted plants on the balconey he needs to keep them alive so he is not charged an extra fee by the owner.
+Mario is really busy between homework and job work so he does not have the time nor does he always remember his plants exist.
 With this new irrigation system Mario no longer needs to water every single plant regularly, instead he just needs to keep the water source full and let the irrigation system do the work.

 Mario no longer has to worry about dying plants and getting charged extra from the landowner.
 He even uses water with proper ph levels, which he can now figure out from the sensor that is included in the system.
 His landowner is even impressed by how healthy the plants are.
 <!-- done on this - Terry Williams-->